-- Nomination and Governance Committee will evaluate the suitability of the candidates, including an assessment of their independence - Upon appointment, the director is required to confirm with the Stock Exchange his/her independence having regard to the criteria under rule 3.13 of the Listing Rules
+- Nomination and Governance Committee will evaluate the suitability of the candidates, including an assessment of their independence, and nominate for the appointment for the Board's consideration and approval. - The proposed new independent director is required to confirm with the Company pursuant to the requirements under the rule 3.13 of the Listing Rules.